Aaron Neville: Career

 Neville's career has included work for television, movies and sporting events.
-Neville sang the US national anthem in the movie The Fan starring Robert De Niro and Wesley Snipes.
+Neville sang the United States national anthem in the movie The Fan starring Robert De Niro and Wesley Snipes.
 He also sang the anthem at the WWF's SummerSlam 1993 and at WCW's Spring Stampede 1994.
+Neville has twice performed the anthem at the Super Bowl.
+His first appearance was at Super Bowl XXIV in 1990 in New Orleans.
+He returned to the event at Super Bowl XL in 2006, performing alongside Aretha Franklin and Dr. John on keyboards, in a performance that was widely praised and served as a tribute to New Orleans in the wake of Hurricane Katrina.

-Neville sang the theme music to the children's TV series Fisher-Price Little People.
+Neville sang the theme music to the children's TV series Fisher-Price Little People and the songs for the sixth volume, "Discovering Seasons."
 He also sang a new version of "Cotton", for Cotton Incorporated which was introduced during the 1992 Summer Olympics.
 In 1988 he recorded "Mickey Mouse March" for Stay Awake: Various Interpretations of Music from Vintage Disney Films, one of Various Artists.
-In 2006, Neville performed a rendition of "The Star-Spangled Banner", alongside Aretha Franklin and Dr. John on keyboards at Super Bowl XL in Detroit, Michigan.
-In addition, Neville (along with brothers Art and Cyril) did background vocals for the songs "Great Heart", "Bring Back the Magic", "Homemade Music", "My Barracuda", and "Smart Woman (in a Real Short Skirt)" on Jimmy Buffett's Hot Water, released in 1988.
+Neville (along with brothers Art and Cyril) did background vocals for the songs "Great Heart", "Bring Back the Magic", "Homemade Music", "My Barracuda", and "Smart Woman (in a Real Short Skirt)" on Jimmy Buffett's Hot Water, released in 1988.

-Neville is interviewed on screen and appears in performance footage with the Neville Brothers in the 2005 documentary film Make It Funky!, which presents a history of New Orleans music and its influence on rhythm and blues, rock and roll, funk and jazz.
+Neville was interviewed on screen and appeared in performance footage with his brothers in the 2005 documentary film Make It Funky!, which presents a history of New Orleans music and its influence on rhythm and blues, rock and roll, funk and jazz.
 The Nevilles perform "Fire on the Bayou" in the film.
 On October 27, 2006, Neville made a guest appearance on an episode of the soap opera The Young and the Restless.
 He sang "Stand by Me" and "Ain't No Sunshine", from his album, Bring It On Home ...
 The Soul Classics.

 In 2008 he released Gold, which includes a double album of his hits.

-In 2008 Neville's song Christmas Prayer was featured on ER (TV Series).
-In ER (season 15) episode The High Holiday.
+He also released an album of traditional carols called Christmas & Hits Duos.
+The song Christmas Prayer was featured on the ER episode The High Holiday.

 In 2009, Neville, along with the Mt.
 Zion Mass Choir, released a version of the song "A Change Is Gonna Come" on the compilation album Oh Happy Day.
 In 2010, Neville and his brother Art performed with The Meters.

 Neville was the featured artist for the 100th Anniversary Celebration of the University of Memphis Centennial Concert September 30, 2011, at the Cannon Center for the Performing Arts.

-In 2011, Neville, along with The Blind Boys of Alabama and Mavis Staples had toured New Zealand.
+That year, Neville toured New Zealand with The Blind Boys of Alabama and Mavis Staples.